Board of Directors report 2015

 The accounts have been prepared in accordance with IFRS.
 All figures relate to the Group.
-Amounts and percentages in brackets refer to the corresponding period last year.
+Figures in brackets refer to the corresponding period last year.

-- At year end, primary capital amounted to NOK 5.7 billion and represented 15.82 % of the risk-weighted assets, 14.40 % of which was core capital, and 12.0 % of which was pure core capital
+At the year-end, primary capital amounted to NOK 5.87 billion and represented 18.1 per cent of risk-weighted assets, 16.6 per cent of which comprised tier one capital, and 14.1 per cent of which comprised core tier one capital

-- The Board of Directors recommends that the Board of Trustees pays a cash dividend of NOK 13.50 per equity certificate and set aside NOK 136 million for dividend funds for local communities.
-In total this represents 43 % of the total group profit for 2014.
+The Board of Directors recommends that the General Meeting pays a cash dividend of NOK 11.50 per equity certificate and sets aside NOK 115 million for dividend funds for local communities.
+In total, this represents 45% of the total group profit for 2015.

 Areas of operation and markets

 The customer-oriented activities within the retail market are organised in a central unit, the Retail Market Division.
-All of the retail market departments (28) report to the EVP, Head of Retail Divisions.
-The EVP reports in turn to the CEO.
-The corporate market is organised into three geographic units, and the three EVPs report to the CEO.
+All of the retail market departments (28) report to the Retail Market Division Manager.
+This manager reports in turn to the CEO.
+The corporate market is organised into three geographic units, and the three unit managers report to the CEO.
 The corporate market has a matrix organisation, dividing the corporate market into 6 different industries (maritime, offshore & supply, industry, real estate, trade & services, SME) as well as insurance.

 The various tasks and responsibilities relating to Sparebanken Møre’s day-to-day operations are allocated in such a way that the resource usage in the branch network is to a very great extent prioritised in favour of direct customer-related activities.
-Other tasks shall, to the greatest possible extent, be looked after by the bank’s central support system, which is organised in five divisions.
-Each of these divisions is managed by a EVP, who reports to the CEO.
-The EVP and Head of Retail Division, the three EVPs heading the Corporate Divisions and the five EVPs at the main office form their own management groups together with their respective department heads.
-The Board appoints the EVP and Head of Retail Division, the EVPs heading the Corporate Divisions and the EVPs at the main office.
-The CEO selects the members of the bank’s Senior Management Group.
+Other tasks shall, to the greatest possible extent, be looked after by the bank’s central support system, which is organised in five sections.
+Each of these sections is managed by a section general manager, who reports to the CEO.
+The Retail Market Division Manager, the individual corporate unit managers, and the section general managers form their own management groups together with their respective department heads.
+The Board appoints the Retail Market Division Manager, corporate unit managers and the section general managers.
+The CEO selects the members of the bank’s senior management team.

 Sparebanken Møre is a full-service provider within the following areas: